DanilTk/Java-How-To/README.md

-# Java-How-To
+# Gists
-This repo is for useful code snippets storing
+In this repo I store all the interesting code snippets